Genovios/Genovios/README.md

 Student
 -------

-I've been learning coding since 2022, have used C++ and Python.
+I've been learning coding since 2022, and have used C++ and Python.

 ## Hi there 👋